flora515/sarcasm-project-report/README.md

 *Sentiment Incongruity and Emphatic Punctuation*

-We found lower rates of sentiment incongruity and emphatic punctuation in "r/explainlikeimfive" than in "r/worldnews" and in "r/WTF", aligning with our expectations about the sarcasm rates selecting these subreddits.

 ![feature analysis](figures/feature_analysis.png)

 In the sarcastic comments, we found a higher mean sentiment incongruity score and a higher mean emphatic punctuation density compared to the non-sarcastic comments.
 These results indicate that the classification worked well enough to find expected differences in two main characteristics of sarcastic texts.